 Your job security depends on failing conventionally rather than succeeding unconventionally.
 I get it.

 Why can't you invest in them?
 Perhaps I've been lucky, but as I've begun to build trust with institutions; the social proof elements are clear.
 Your investment committee needs brand names.
 Impressive reference lists.
 Your consultants won't recommend managers without a five-year track record and $1B+ AUM.
-Your operational due diligence team requires infrastructure that only large managers or spinouts with existing capital can afford.
+Your operational due diligence team requires infrastructure that only large managers or spinouts with existing track records can afford.